-The server board supports only 100 MHz PC/100 ECC or Non-ECC SDRAM.
+Only 100 MHz PC/100 ECC or Non-ECC SDRAM is supported by the server board.
 Memory is partitioned as four banks of SDRAM DIMMs, each providing 72 bits of noninterleaved memory (64 bit main memory plus ECC):

 - Install from 64 MB to 2 GB of memory, using registered DIMMs. - Install from 32 MB to 1 GB of memory, using unbuffered DIMMs.